wjq990112/vue-cli-plugin-generators/README.md

 ## Description

-A Vue CLI plugin to generator Vue components or pages.
+A Vue CLI plugin to generate components or pages.

 ## Usage